BinaryAnalysisPlatform/bap-plugins/saluki/README.md

 In reaping phase the solver uses the data dependency information, provided by a dataflow engine, to proof or disproof all rules.

+# VM Instance

+Instructions for obtaining an older version of Saluki in a VM is available [here](https://github.com/BinaryAnalysisPlatform/bap-plugins/wiki).